 In 1900, Barker Dam was built in the California desert to collect water for cattle and mining operations.
 Today, it’s the midpoint of the Barker Dam Hike in Joshua Tree National Park, a popular hike that also takes visitors to the abandoned Wonderland Ranch.

 I went on this hike on a February morning, which was the perfect time to go.
 You don’t want to be hiking around the park in the middle of summer – it’s way too hot.

 As a 1.3-mile loop hike, the Barker Dam Trail is a moderately easy excursion that allows visitors to get a good sense of the park.
-That makes it part of our suggested one-day itinerary in Joshua Tree National Park.
-The hike can be broken down into three basic parts, as follows.
+That makes it part of our suggested day trip itinerary in Joshua Tree National Park.

 Part 1: Stroll past cacti and other plant life